Electrolysis in the Cooling System

 Electrolysis in an automotive cooling system can be hazardous to the lifespan of metal and, in particular, aluminum.
 It is often left unnoticed until it is too late, and leaks have already started to form.

-It is said that a current of as low as 0.5V will corrode a cast iron block.
+A current of as low as 0.5V can corrode a cast-iron block.
 It takes much less current to damage an aluminum engine block and many of its components.
-It's more like 0.15V to 0.20V.
+It's closer to 0.15V to 0.20V.
 Use both A/C and D/C settings for this test.
-This sometimes happens after adding an aftermarket part or breaking a ground.
-To correct this type of electrolysis, the part or connection causing the excess current must be found and repaired.
+This problem can happen after adding an aftermarket part or breaking a ground circuit.
+The part or connection causing the excess current must be found and repaired.

-The second and most common type of electrolysis is when the coolant breaks down or the ratio between the coolant and the water is predominantly water.
-As coolant breaks down, it becomes acidic.
-It also acts like a catalyst for electrical current.
-A small amount of electrical current can flow through the coolant corroding the lesser metal; often an aluminum part like the water pump or engine coolant outlet.
+Electrolysis occurs when the engine's coolant breaks down, or the ratio between the coolant and the water is mostly water.
+As it breaks down, it becomes acidic.
+It acts as a catalyst for electrical current.
+A small amount of electrical current can flow through the coolant corroding the lesser metal, often an aluminum part like the water pump or engine coolant outlet.